 Research materials

 Traditional art - I like to work using a mixture of traditional and digital art.
-Much of my early art and design work was completed traditionally and as such as a hand crafted feel to it.
+Much of my early art and design work was completed traditionally and as such has a hand crafted feel to it.
 These days I work mostly digital, but I still like to sketch my preliminary concept work by hand using pencil and paper which I then scan and continue to work digitally, adding texture and colour while still preserving the hand crafted nature of my work.

 Photoshop / ProCreate - I primarily use photoshop for colour work and graphic design tasks.
 I also use photoshop for motion graphic design work; motion comics, videos and VR design work.